News from and about Dulles International and Reagan National airports.

 "During this period of diminished state resources, the oversight function of these boards and commissions has become even more important," Warner said.
 "I appreciate the time, energy and expertise these individuals bring to these positions."

-Crossman is president and founder of software company Completed Systems Inc. and a member of the board of The Leukemia & Lymphoma Society, the Northern Virginia Technology Council and the Fairfax Chamber of Commerce.
+Crossman is president and founder of software company Completed Systems Inc. and is a member of the board of the Leukemia and Lymphoma Society, the Northern Virginia Technology Council and the Fairfax Chamber of Commerce.